Aerial view of cays in Chalk Sound National Park

 The uninhabited Water Cay.

 The Turks and Caicos is home to a wonderful collection of islands, and this page gives an overview of our many very small cays, rocks, and islands.
 Every island shown here is uninhabited and most are Crown Property (controlled by the government), yet a few are privately owned.
 In addition to the 17 better-known and larger islands, there are about 84 named small islands, cays, and rocks in the Turks and Caicos.
-You won’t find any resorts on these tiny pieces of paradise!
+You won’t find any resorts or hotels on these tiny pieces of paradise!

 All beaches in the Turks and Caicos are public up to the high tide mark, and access to these islands and cays is generally not restricted.